PhilipLangat/Portfolio-Website/README.md

 # Portfolio-Website
-Here is a sample Portfolio-Website built using HTML, CSS and Javascript.
+Here is a sample Portfolio-Website built using HTML and CSS.